matthieucan/snowflake-docset/README.md

 This allows minimum maintenance of the repository, while still benefitting from up-to-date documentation.

-To manually trigger a release, simply push a new tag, you can do with:
+To manually trigger a release, simply push a new tag:

 ```shell
 ./push-tag.sh
 ```